Brady Campaign's ad draws ire of U.S. anti-gun violence activists

 The Brady Campaign's ad prompted a petition (chn.ge/1SCfovp) on activist website Change.org calling for the ad to be taken down.
 Some 93 people had signed that petition as of midday Friday.

-“It was very hurtful to many gun violence victims and survivors,” said Anita Busch, a Los Angeles-based entertainment journalist whose cousin was slain in the Aurora massacre and who said she posted the petition.
+“It was very hurtful to many gun violence victims and survivors,” said Anita Busch, a Los Angeles-based entertainment journalist whose cousin was slain in Holmes’ massacre and who said she posted the petition.
 “For the Brady Campaign to not get it is just shocking, honestly.”

-The Brady Campaign, one of the most prominent U.S. gun control organizations, said on Friday it had cut back the ad’s contents after the complaints.
+The Brady Campaign, one of the most prominent U.S. gun control organizations, said on its Facebook page it had cut back the ad’s contents after the complaints.
 A 14-second version of the ad viewed on Friday featured no names or images of mass shooters.

-“Our video was meant to educate the broader American public about what we can do to prevent gun violence, not to upset those hardest hit by it,” Dan Gross, the group’s president, said in an e-mailed statement.
-“We take this matter seriously and hope the steps we have taken to fix this are satisfactory to our victim advocates.”
+“We have heard from our supporters and we understand and respect their concerns with the public service announcement we released earlier this week,” the group wrote in the posting.
+“We take the input of victims and survivors very seriously.
+We remain committed to the effort to deny killers the fame they seek and raise up the voices of victims of gun violence.”